Murder of Santos Rodriguez: Murder

 David and Santos were handcuffed and put into Arnold's police car without being given time to change their clothes or put on shoes, and were taken to the gas station for an impromptu interrogation.
 The vehicle was parked in a vacant lot behind the gas station with Arnold in the driver's seat, Cain in the seat behind Arnold, Santos in the passenger seat, and David seated behind him.
 Arnold questioned the boys about the burglary, but neither would confess to committing the crime.
 Much of the questioning was towards Santos.
 Cain later testified that after the boys denied criminal involvement he told Arnold that he would make the boys talk, and Cain took his .357 Magnum revolver and removed the bullets in a way that the removed bullets would make a noise as they hit together.
 Cain claimed he visually checked the cylinder and did not see any bullets left in his gun.
 Cain took his gun and aimed it at Santos, warning the boy to tell him the truth about the burglary.
 Santos refused to confess, and Cain pulled the trigger, clicking an empty chamber.
 Cain again threatened to shoot Santos if he did not confess, and according to later testimony by Cain, Santos' last words were "I am telling the truth."
 Cain pulled the trigger again at Santos, and this time the gun fired.
 The bullet struck below Santos' left ear, penetrating his brain and causing his death instantly.
 Cain and Arnold quickly exited the car, leaving David, who was still handcuffed and unable to exit the vehicle, alone with Santos' body.
-David told his brother “You are going to be all right” as blood began to seep onto David's feet.
+David told his brother “You are going to be alright” as blood began to seep onto David's feet.
 David would be left in the vehicle with his brother for around 10 minutes, still handcuffed.